flemk/ModelReconstruction/README.md

 analysis.drift()
 analysis.diffusion()

-# you can visualize them in the 2d case:
+# in the 2d case you can visualize them builtin:
 analysis.visualize_2d()

+# and you can reconstruct your series with choosen initial values:
+r = analysis.reconstruct()

+# by converting your coefficients into a FPE you might gain more insight:
+f = analysis.solve_fpe()
 ```

 ## ```FPE.ipynb``` - solution of the Fokker-Planck-Equation